whether sensors can detect all relevant properties

 Multilayer feed-forward neural networks

-With a single, sufficiently large hidden layer (2 layers in total), it is possible to represent any continuous function of the inputs with arbitrary accuracy.
+With a single, sufficiently large hidden layer (2 layers in total), it is possible to represent any continuous function of the

 in depth